tushargl016/Advance-Data-Science/FinalProject/Luigi_pipeline_to_download_data/Readme.md

 python instacartluigi.py uploadziptos3 --local-scheduler --akey "your access key" --skey "your secret access key"

-### Note: Make sure you provide your access key and secret access key or the job will fail
+### Note: Make sure you provide your AWS access key and secret access key or the job will fail because the data will be uploaded to your se bucket